radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 **Mitigation**:

 1. Dashboard is not intended to be public-facing.
 If a decision is taken to make it public, it should be configured to use HTTPS and The [Backstage  permissions system](https://backstage.io/docs/permissions/overview) should be enabled and configured to restrict access as necessary.
-We should capture this as a neccessary step if user chooses to expose Dashboard over internet.
+We should capture this as a necessary step if user chooses to expose Dashboard over internet.

 ***Status***: